Skip to main content

 A small company might offer a wellness program that is not part of a formal health plan, potentially placing it outside the direct purview of HIPAA’s privacy rules.
 This does not mean your data is unprotected, but the nature of that protection changes.
 Other laws, like the ADA and GINA, still apply, ensuring the program is voluntary and non-discriminatory.

 The primary challenge for small businesses is often a lack of dedicated resources and expertise in data privacy.
-They may rely on wellness apps or vendors without fully vetting their practices or understanding the fine print of their data-sharing policies.
+They may rely on wellness apps or vendors without fully vetting their data security practices or understanding the fine print of their data-sharing policies.

 This can lead to a “culture gap” where data protection is not as ingrained as other regulatory requirements.
 For you, the employee, this means it is particularly important to be proactive.
 You should feel empowered to ask questions about where your data is stored, who has access to it, and how it is being used.